 As described in Examples 4.14, 5.18, 5.22, and 5.27, Shakeri et al. (2012) compared the results of two different case-control studies of opium use and oesophageal cancer conducted in the same region by a single research group.
 Case definition and enrolment of case participants were the same in the two studies.
 However, the selection of control participants differed: in one study, hospital-based control participants were recruited, whereas the other study involved control participants drawn from the neighbourhood.
 The prevalence of opium use was found to be significantly different between the hospital and neighbourhood control participants, but the prevalence of tobacco use did not differ between these groups.
 Consequently, the inference drawn for the association between oesophageal cancer and tobacco use did not differ between the studies, but that for opium use did (IARC, 2021).
-In the study with neighbourhood control participants, opium use was associated with a significantly increased risk of oesophageal cancer (adjusted OR, 1.8; 95% CI, 1.2-2.7), while in the study with hospital control participants, this was not so (OR, 1.1; 95% CI, 0.6-1.9).
-This indicates that selection bias is likely to have occurred, and to have been substantial, in the study with hospital control participants, although the possibility that neighbourhood control participants may be prone to other selection factors cannot be ruled out. (text continues above)
+In the study with neighbourhood control participants, opium use was associated with a significantly increased risk of oesophageal cancer (adjusted OR, 1.8; 95% CI, 1.2-2.7), while in the study with hospital control participants, although the possibility that neighbourhood control participants, this was not so (OR, 1.1; 95% CI, 0.6-1.9).
+This indicates that selection bias is likely to have occurred, and to have been substantial, in the study with hospital control participants, although the possibility that neighbourhood control participants and to have been substantial, in the study with hospital control participants, although the possibility that neighbourhood control participants and to have been substantial, in the study with hospital control participants and to be ruled out. (text continues above)